-Browse to open the folder that contains images in frames which you created using VLC.
+Browse to open the folder that contains images in frames that you created using VLC.

 Select all the frame images and click Open.
-Once done GIMP creates a new project and places image file as layers.
+Once done GIMP creates a new project and places image files as layers.

 2] Export Image as GIF